tmmvn/aws-cdk-base-template/README.md

+# Archived
+Due to AWS deprecating new CodeCommit repositories, this CDK template is less useful as a starting point.
+As a result, I have converted the repository to a public archive.

 # AWS CDK Template
 An AWS CDK template that can be used to deploy with CloudFormation/CDK to AWS, creating a repo of itself ready for future development.
 This should be a